-Contracts or letters shall be issued to all academic personnel, full-time or part-timefaculty, by the appropriate University officer, specifying academic rank and title, salary, any change in tenure status, starting and ending dates for all appointments, and any change in the Tenure Decision Date (where appropriate).
+Contracts or letters shall be issued to all faculty, by the appropriate University officer, specifying academic rank and title, salary, any change in tenure status, starting and ending dates for all appointments, and any change in the Tenure Decision Date (where appropriate).
 Any other conditions or limitations of employment also shall be given or incorporated by reference.

 The President shall issue annual contracts or letters to all full-time faculty, as well as those faculty with part-time duties accorded full-time-equivalent status for University policies including benefits eligibility.
 The Provost or deans shall issue contracts or letters to all other faculty giving the title, salary, and terms of the appointment.

-No full-time or part-time employeeindividual is considered to have faculty status unless the President, Provost, or dean has signed a written contract or letter for that employee specifying a faculty title_and other applicable conditions of the Handbook are met; however, academic staff - as listed in section 4-B (2)(h) of Chapter 4 are not designated as faculty.
+No individual is considered to have faculty status unless the President, Provost, or dean has signed a written contract or letter for that employee specifying a faculty title and other applicable conditions of the Handbook are met; however, academic staff - as listed in section 4-B (2)(h) are not designated as faculty.